himoose/user-docs/docs/features/aeo-optimization.md

-# How to Optimize Content for AI Engines (AEO) in Hi, Moose
+# How to Use AI Search Optimization in Hi, Moose

 ## What this helps you do